letstalkmandeep/Ola_Analysis_Project/README.md

 **Expected Impact**

 A focused cancellation-reduction program could help Ola **increase successful rides, reduce lost booking opportunities, improve driver availability, and provide a more reliable customer experience.**

+> More problems like this can be analyzed such as Customer Retention, Customer Cancellation, Driver Availability, Revenue Optimization, etc. Since the project is prepared on dummy data therefore, I have presented only 2 major problems which can be solved using this project and what all steps that can be taken to solve those problems

 ---